whwright/flask-echo-server/README.md

 Options:
-  -h, --help     show this help message and exit --port=PORT    port to run server on - default 5000 --auth=AUTH    basic authentication credentials, should be passed in like
+  -h, --help     show this help message and exit --port=PORT    port to run server on - default 5000 --host=HOST    host to bind server on - default 127.0.0.1 --auth=AUTH    basic authentication credentials, should be passed in like
                  "username:password"
   -v, --verbose  increased verbosity - outputs response to console